exosite-archive/exoline/README.md

 For convenience, several command line options may be replaced by environment variables.

 * EXO\_HOST: host, e.g. m2.exosite.com.
 This supplies --host to exo and --url for exodata.
+* EXO\_PORT: port, e.g. 80.
+Currently this only applies to exo, not exodata.

 Help